University of Alabama at Birmingham

 Permits: It is unlawful to perform modifications, additions, or new construction without appropriate permits and approval of plans and specifications by the local authority having jurisdiction.
 Modifications to facilities or utilities without the appropriate permitting and the resulting plan review could result in increased risks to the safety of faculty, staff, students, and the public.
 The permitting authority may be the City of Birmingham or various state agencies such as the State Building Commission or the State Department of Public Health.
 Other regulatory agencies monitor on a periodic or ongoing basis the status of UAB facilities, and compliance with the requirements of those entities is crucial to the ongoing operation of UAB.
 Those entities may include the Joint Commission on Accreditation of Healthcare Organizations, various accreditation agencies for academic and research entities, and numerous others.
 In order for UAB to comply with state and local laws, it is imperative that all work which impacts the physical plant facilities or utilities owned by UAB or leased for use by UAB be permitted through the appropriate UAB Office of Primary Responsibility as defined herein.

 No work requiring the issuance of permits may be performed on any component of UAB’s Physical Plant until the proper permits have been issued by applicable regulatory agencies.
 Applications for permits for modifications/additions to any UAB facilities or utilities are to be submitted to the City of Birmingham or to other regulatory authorities only as approved by the Offices of Primary Responsibility listed in the Implementation section.
-A department/unit with procedures in place which have been approved by the Office of the Associate Vice President for Facilities in conjunction with such permits may proceed accordingly.
+A department/unit with procedures in place which have been approved by the Office of the Senior Facilities Officer in conjunction with such permits may proceed accordingly.

 The Vice President for Financial Affairs and Administration is responsible for overall implementation of this policy.
 The Offices of Primary Responsibility for various types of facilities as indicated below are responsible for the procedures and guidelines for administering this policy.
 Currently, responsibilities for procedures are designated as follows: